[Ad – This post is in collaboration with Bosch Home & Garden.]

 4. Hang & Enjoy

-All that’s left to do is hang your DIY bug hotel outside for the insects to enjoy (we added a little hook at the back of the bee hotel to thread the rope through).
+All that’s left to do is hang your DIY bug hotel outside on your balcony or in your garden, It’ll attract bugs and insects in no time and they’ll have a lovely insect hotel to enjoy (we added a little hook at the back of the bee hotel to thread the rope through).

-We all have to be doing our bit for the environment.
+Insect hotels are a great way to help the environment and natural wildlife in your garden.
 We’ve always recycled everything that we possibly could.
 We had a compost bin & water butt in our last home, even when I was growing up it was totally normal to take any glass to the bottle bank or paper to be recycled and it’s something that has stuck with me.

 Is a bug hotel going to save the world?
 Well, probably not but I hope it helps, even if it is only in a tiny way.